abolla04/Module_6_Challenge/README.md

 # San Francisco Neighborhood Housing Market Analysis

-This is a Jupyter notebook analysis to evaluate the housing market throughout various neighboorhoods in San Francisco.
+This is a Jupyter notebook analysis to evaluate the housing market throughout various neighborhoods in San Francisco.
 Multiple databases are utilized to show the average sales price per square foot and in comparison, the average gross rental income.
 With these figures, a real estate investor could narrow in on specific neighborhoods to find the largest return on investment.